dgcameron/model_build_package/README.md

 There are several good examples and tutorials/workshops that show how to write sql and pl/sql that create machine learning models.
 To simplify the process this package was created as a stored procedure, that when invoked creates and populates a settings table, a configuration table, and then provides a second procedure to build the machine learning artifacts (models, lift tables, apply tables, and confusion matrix tables).
 The process is as follows.
 Note it assumes you create ML user "ml_user".

+Once set up, you would just do the following for a new project:
+- update your model settings and specify the table, target column, algorithm, case_id, etc. and execute the build ("exec model_build_pkg.build_models"), which would generate the code and run the build.

 ## **Step 1:** Grant user privileges

 - Normally dm\_role (or oml\_developer) roles are sufficient to build models.
 However when pl/sql is executed in stored procedures the grants must be direct and not through a role.
 Execute the following grants from admin (or sys in dbcs) to ml\_user (or other ml user name).